You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 At The Law Offices of Jason E. Taylor, our motorcycle injury lawyers in North & South Carolina are steadfast in defending and upholding the rights of injured riders.
 Not only do we have a comprehensive knowledge of all legalities related to motorcycle crashes and liability, but many of our team members are proud motorcyclists themselves.
 We take each motorcycle accident case personally, as if we are representing a close friend, for we are in many situations.
-It was just last year when our attorney Jason Taylor was riding one of his motorcycles down to Myrtle Beach bike week when he was hit by an SUV.
-Several members of our team had gone down earlier in the week and were waiting on Jason who was riding down alone after finishing up some work in the office.
+Just last year, our attorney Jason Taylor was riding one of his motorcycles down to Myrtle Beach bike week when an SUV hit him.
+Several team members had gone down earlier in the week and were waiting on Jason, who was riding down alone after finishing up some work in the office.
 Fortunately, Jason Taylor knew what to do in that situation, he let his law firm handle the case, and yes, he did make it to bike week.
-Our team can be your tried and true ally in your time of need.
+Our team can be your tried and trustworthy ally in your time of need.

 Insurance Companies Hold Riders in a Negative Light

-Our North Carolina & South Carolina motorcycle accident attorneys work fast to dismantle any insurance company objections that are rooted in stereotypical ideas of a motorcyclist.
-Using our own personal experiences, we can anticipate what they will say or do, and what needs to be done in response.
+Our North Carolina & South Carolina motorcycle accident attorneys work fast to dismantle any insurance company objections rooted in stereotypical ideas of a motorcyclist.
+Using our personal experiences, we can anticipate what they will say or do and what needs to be done in response.

 Motorcycle Insurance in North Carolina & South Carolina

 Everyone who wants to legally operate a motor vehicle in North Carolina & South Carolina needs to purchase and keep active liability insurance that meets minimum requirements.
 For your benefit, but more than minimal coverage for Uninsured and underinsured/liability coverage.